 Vehicles displaying a valid ADA placard can find accessible parking spaces directly around the corner from the Emerson/Cutler Majestic Theatre on Stuart Street in front of Rock Bottom Restaurant & Brewery.
-The Millennium Place Garage (at the Ritz Carlton Hotel) is also designed to accommodate accessibility needs.
-If attending an event at the Emerson/Paramount Center, the Ritz Carlton parking garage can be accessed at 47 Boylston St. Validation is available through the box office on the day of the performance.
+The LAZ Garage, ArtsEmerson's preferred parking partner, is also designed to accommodate accessibility needs.
+ArtsEmerson patrons receive a discounted flat rate of $10 for up to 12 hours of parking - click here for more details.

 Assistive Listening Devices (ALDs) are available at the Box Office in the lobby of the theatre free of charge at every performance.
 ALDs amplify and clarify sound by cutting down or eliminating ambient noise.
 Infrared assistive listening systems are installed in all theatres and headsets may be used at any seat.
 Headsets with induction neck loops are available for patrons who use hearing aids and cochlear implants with a “T” switch.
 Ask your audiologist whether your hearing aid or cochlear implant has a "T" switch (telecoil) and how to use it with an assistive listening headset.
 When you arrive at the theater, please present an identification card to a member of our Box Office in exchange for a device.